AlexavierWarner/AlexavierWarner/README.md

 - 👋 Hi, I’m @AlexavierWarner
-- 👀 I’m interested in Mario Kart 8 Deluxe, competitive pokemon, and jschlatt
+- 👀 I’m interested in Mario Kart 8 Deluxe, Competitive Pokemon, and Jschlatt
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me you don't, you just dont